- General Regulations eTOP -

 Liability

-16.1 The Operator is liable for non-performance or improper performance of the Agreement only to the extent specified in the Regulations, Specific Terms, or Agreement, unless otherwise provided in the Agreement or such liability arises directly from the law.
+16.1 The Operator is liable for non-performance or improper performance of the Agreement only to the extent specified in the Regulations, Detailed Regulations, or the Agreement, unless otherwise provided in the Agreement or such liability results directly from law.

-16.3 The Operator is not responsible for the compatibility or defects of devices other than the Subscriber Devices specified in Art.
-12.1 and does not provide their repair, adjustment, or adaptation unless the devices are leased to the Subscriber under the Agreement.
+16.3 The Operator is not liable for the mismatch or defects of devices other than the Equipment referred to in art.
+12.1 and does not repair, adjust, or adapt them, or devices leased to the Subscriber by the Operator under the Agreement.

 Art.
 17